How to Use AI for More Effective Work Practices

 Privacy Considerations

-Please remember that internal organisational data is private and should not be used in any LLM (Large Language Model) modelling unless it is fully aggregated down to statistics.
+Please remember that internal organisational data is private and should not be used in any large language model (LLM) unless it is fully aggregated into statistical form.
 Even then, governance and legal compliance must be respected at all times.

 Automation and Digitisation Teams

 Much of what AI brings is in the automation of tasks.
-This requires a deep understanding of the processes and workflows in the organisation.
-Digitisation teams are becoming a new invention in many organisations, usually matrix teams morphed from a mixture of IT and Operations, led by a Digitisation Analyst.
-Specific projects need to be identified for areas where challenges or labour-intensive practices are required.
-Try to keep these small but impactful.
+This requires a deep understanding of the processes and workflows within the organisation.
+Digitisation teams are becoming a new invention in many organisations, usually matrix teams formed from a mixture of IT and Operations, led by a Digitisation Analyst.
+Specific projects need to be identified in areas where challenges or labour-intensive practices exist.
+Try to keep these projects small but impactful.

 Identifying and Designing New Practices

-Identifying the current working practice and designing new automated practices take time.
-The activity is best done as an iterative process, where obvious tasks best suited to automation are undertaken first and then used to build upon to work through the next stage of the workflow.
+Identifying the current working practice and designing new automated ones takes time.
+This is best approached as an iterative process, where the most obvious tasks suited to automation are undertaken first and then used as a foundation to move through the next stages of the workflow.
 Not all activities will lend themselves to automation, so significant investment in supporting the workers who need to shift their work activities is required.
 This includes:

 Experimenting and Testing

-Once you have your ideas and innovations identified, it is best to carry out experiments and test the results.
-AI can give lots of data that are false positives, along with real data, and sorting out what is correct can take some time.
+Once you have your ideas and innovations identified, it's best to carry out experiments and test the results.
+AI can generate large volumes of data, including false positives alongside real insights, and it may take time to work out what is genuinely useful.

 Implementing New Technology

-Introducing new technology and new ways of working during an organisational transformation project is best when the outcomes make sense and add to levels of productivity.
-Staff are looked after and reskilled into better roles.
+Introducing new technology and new ways of working during an organisational transformation project is most effective when the outcomes make sense and lead to increased productivity.
+It’s also important to ensure staff are looked after and reskilled into better roles.

 How eCom can help